NavDasa/Developing-Microsoft-Azure-Solutions-Certification-Prep/README.md

 Deploy a Service Fabric Application from Visual Studio:

 In this lesson, we deploy our service fabric application from visual studio to our service fabric cluster.
 We then examine its deployment and give it a run in Azure.

+# Design and implement third-party Platform-as-a-Service (PaaS):

+Leverage Azure Marketplace Solutions and Services:

+In this lesson, we cover how third-parties can offer services in the Azure Marketplace, including the various pricing models available.
+We close with pointing you to where you can find how to make your own offerings.

+Provision Applications Using Azure Quick-Start Templates:

+we take a look at the Azure quick-start templates available on Github and where you can find information on contributing.